 And of course – one cannot overlook the huge demand for holiday rentals in the area.
 Florida is one of the “go-to” holiday destinations for both overseas and domestic visitors alike.

 When it comes to long-term growth, Florida is the one to watch.
+Real estate values have risen by around 80% in the past five years, and the Sunshine State continues to hog the spotlight with some of the fastest-growing home prices in the country.
 Many buyers gravitate to Miami – recently named by TIME Magazine as One of the Greatest Places in the World – but there are also a lot of opportunities to be discovered in areas of South Florida and along the Gulf Coast.